-Jenna is a skater, photographer and filmmaker based in London.
+Jenna is a skater and photographer based in London.

 I have always been particularly interested in documenting and giving exposure to female riders.
 When I first started out magazines weren’t giving any (or very little) coverage to the ladies and that essentially is what spurred me on.
 I saw so many great riders out there and felt they too deserved the coverage.

 I have now been shooting skating for around 18 years and I think preservation of the history of female skating is another side to my work.

 I love all of the TransWorld videos, especialky First Love, incredibly creative and films by Pontus Alv’s Polar Skate Co. for the same reason.
 Death Skateboards are just always funny giving their videos a human element – Mark Nicholson’s world’s longest line around Harlow with commentary from Dan Cates pushing him to keep going is still a favourite ☺

 My favourite photographer is Giles Duley Photography and I regularly look at what he has shot for inspiration in my own work.